OneGov/dev/README.md

     - libxml2
     - libxslt

-Those should be downlaoded and built automatically when you run buildout.
+Those should be downloaded and built automatically when you run buildout.

 For that to work you need the python development files.
 On OSX those should be already installed if you installed Python 3 trough homebrew.